garnajee/home-server/README.md

 XXX.XXX.XXX.XXX
 ```
 And then check the location of this ip address [here](https://ifconfig.co) for example.

+You can do the same command (just to be sure) for Prowlarr and Flaresolverr, they have the same ip address.

 ### Update docker's images
 #### Update one specific image